mopidy/mopidy.js/README.md

         sudo apt-get install nodejs-legacy npm

-2. Enter the `js/` in Mopidy's Git repo dir and install all dependencies:
+2. Enter the source directory, and install all dependencies:

-        cd js/
         npm install

 That's it.